gpbacay/gpbacay_arcane/README.md

 # gpbacay_arcane

-**gpbacay_arcane** is a Python library designed for custom neuromorphic neural network mechanisms, built on top of TensorFlow and Keras.
+**gpbacay_arcane** is a Python library designed for custom neuromimetic artificial neural network mechanisms, built on top of TensorFlow and Keras.
 It is specifically developed for the **A.R.C.A.N.E** (Augmented Reconstruction of Consciousness through Artificial Neural Evolution) project, enabling the creation of adaptive, biologically-inspired neural networks.

 ## Features